antoniopenta/sardegna/README.md

-# spatial-data-framework
+# SArDeGnA	  SpAtial Data Grid frAmework
-This is simple and effective framework to manage spatial data in Python using a grid approach
+SArDeGnA is simple and effective framework to manage spatial data in Python using a grid approach